If you're in employment and become disabled

 Your employer can’t discriminate against you because of your disability - you’re protected by the Equality Act 2010.

 They must also keep your job open for you and can’t put pressure on you to resign just because you’ve become disabled.

 Your employer must make ‘reasonable adjustments’ for you so that you’re not disadvantaged compared to non-disabled people.

 This could include:

-- a phased return to work – eg working flexible hours or part-time
+- a phased return to work, for example working flexible hours or part-time

 - time off for medical treatment or counselling

 - giving another employee tasks you can’t easily do

 - providing practical aids and technical equipment for you